MaxVMH/mijnscore/README.md

 An unfinished soccer prediction web app written in PHP & HTML.

+# Requirements

+* Apache with mod_rewrite enabled and support for .htaccess

 # Installation instructions

 * Unzip and move the files to an appropriate folder

-* Apache needs the mijnscore /public_html/ folder set as document root folder
+* Set the mijnscore /public_html/ folder set as document root in Apache

-* Apache needs mod_rewrite enabled

-* Edit /app/init.php, enter your database information and ip / url
+* Edit /app/init.php (enter your database information and ip / url)

-* Move install.php from /dev/ to /public_html/

-* Open install.php in your browser (examples: www.example.com/install.php or http://localhost/install.php)
+* Open install.php in your browser (eg. www.example.com/install.php)

-* Open the website in your browser (examples: www.example.com or http://localhost), register an account and log in
+* Open the website in your browser (eg. www.example.com) and register an account

-* Move install.php from /public_html/ back to /dev/

-* Remove /dev/ and all of its content
+* Remove install.php

-* Access your database with something like phpmyadmin, go to the users table, and edit the user_rank field to '9' (instead of '1') for your account (that gives you admin rights)
+* Access your database (with something like phpmyadmin), go to the users table and edit the user_rank field to '9' for your account (that gives you admin rights)

 # Getting started

-* Open the website in your browser, log in with the admin account if you aren't already, create a new league, create teams and create the first few matches.
+* Open the website in your browser, log in with the admin account and create a new league.

 * Leagues have an option to be hidden for users, enabled by default.
 Make sure to edit the league and set it to active.

+* Add your first matches.

+* When a match has finished, enter the score (make sure to check the score checkbox) and let mijnscore calculate the user points and rankings from the administrator menu.
+You can also let mijnscore calculate the teams points and rankings if necessary.

+# For your information

 * Every time the predictions page gets loaded, it automatically checks if a match has begun or not.
 To confirm your server time, simply go to your profile page and look at the last activity date/time (refresh if necessary).

-* When a match has finished, enter the score and let mijnscore calculate the user points and rankings from the administrator menu.
-You can also calculate the teams points and rankings.

-* Relationships between leagues is modeled after the Belgian play-offs system.
-Example: League A is for the regular season.
-League B is for the play-offs and has a relationship with League A. The season overall user ranking in League B includes half of the points of League A.
+* If you want to use a play-offs system that includes half of the users points of the regular season: create a new league for the play-offs and set 'relationship' to the regular season league.